GDRX Logo

 Allow your brain and body to reset by setting specific time limits on how often you view erotic content each week.
 Try to replace porn with other activities like exercise, hobbies, or socializing.

 What you eat directly influences your hormones and blood circulation, both of which impact erection quality and frequency.
-Thus, it is important to:
+Thus, it is essential to:

 Lifestyle habits strongly affect sexual health.
 So to stabilize your sexual responses, try cutting back or quitting alcohol, drugs, and smoking.